I get emails like the following almost every day from people who are working as employees in companies and want to become prominent thought leaders:

-But, maybe having a couple of thousand people on your mailing list isn’t big enough for your ambitions.
-Maybe you want tens of thousands, or even hundreds of thousands, of people on your list.
+But maybe having a couple thousand people on your mailing list isn’t big enough for your ambitions.
+Maybe you want tens of thousands or even hundreds of thousands of people on your list.

 Typically, you can achieve that goal by building tight relationships with other bloggers who already have large numbers of subscribers.

 I mean favors like guest blogging for them since they are always looking for relevant content they can share with their audiences.